pe-st/st/sublime-wishes.md

 Esc already used for closing find pane and build pane

+## Display current column also in column mode

+Currently it displays "x selection regions"

 ## Autocompletion not automatically (or not already for the first character)

+## Electric Parens: a right paren is often ignored, even if I want it

 ## Search in build result pane